CambridgeEngineering/PartIB-Computing-Device-Programming/activity-1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Before getting started with the main task, you are invited to follow a tutorial to learn about the prerequisite above.
+Before getting started with the main task, you are invited to follow a tutorial to learn about the prerequisites above.
+Please take them in the right order.

-This should give you the background knowledge needed to tackle the option (i) of the task, where the number of colour to record is set in the code itself.
+This should give you the background knowledge needed to tackle the the tasks, where the number of colour to record is set in the code itself.

-Students willing to try option (ii) will be given additional information to tackle dynamic memory management.
-If you don't know how many colour to record, you will need to resize the buffer of memory when more data storage is required.
-We'll shpow you how to do that before you attempt the problem.
+The section on dynamic memory allocation is most relevant to students tackling the second variant of the activity, where you don't know at the start how many colour to record in the sequence.